caseydavenport/cube-tools/drafts/2024-03-31/REPORT.md

 - A bit more targeted creature removal across the board.
 I think I could easily support up to 10 more removal spells in the cube, but may start with fewer.
 - Perhaps even remove a few of the extra land sac outlets that were originally added before 2x fetches.

+I've already added some graveyard hate, and there are a couple more pieces coming in soon.
+Most importantly, [[Scrabbling Claws]].

+Something like [[Engineered Explosives]] is also a very powerful answer to the tokens Titania creates.

 ## Tectonic Reformation

 This was a new addition this draft, and I think it performed OK.
 It's a bit slow for an aggro deck, but it does manage to accrue a LOT of value if your mana curve is sufficiently low.
 I managed to cycle 5 lands on it easily some games, which kept my aggressive deck fed with threats.
 I think this one still needs some time to soak though before I decide if it's a good fit.
 There were definitely times I felt I'd rather not have drawn it, even with the _cycling_ mode on it.

 ## Many, many, tokens

 There are some pretty insane plays that can be made regarding tokens.
 This time, I was lucky enough to witness a [[Chandra, Hope's Beacon]] helping pay for a [[Parallel Lives]] --> [[Empty the Warrens]] and it was glorious.
 A bit more of a swingy play than I really want to run rampant in this cube, but also pretty cool that it might happen sometimes.
 It does feel a little bit like [[Parallel Lives]] doesn't fit the mold of the rest of the cube, but maybe that's an OK thing.
 This is one to keep an eye on though - if it turns out there are no real ways to interact with this strategy then it will need tuning.
+I mentioned it earlier, but [[Engineered Explosives]] seems like a slam dunk option for interacting with these strategies.

 ## Wilderness Reclamation